 News Juanette Cullum accused of stealing $10,000 worth of mini bar bottles from JFK aircraft An American Airlines plane is seen at John F. Kennedy International Airport April 27, 2012 in the Queens borough of New York City.
-Photo Credit: Getty/Allison Joyce By AMNY.COM April 24, 2015 2:51 PM Print Share fbShare Tweet gShare Email A worker at John F. Kennedy International Airport has admitted to stealing nearly $10,000 worth of mini bar alcohol bottles from aircraft she was hired to clean, prosecutors said Friday.
+Photo Credit: Getty/Allison Joyce By AMNY.COM April 24, 2015 2:51 PM Print Share fbShare Tweet Email A worker at John F. Kennedy International Airport has admitted to stealing nearly $10,000 worth of mini bar alcohol bottles from aircraft she was hired to clean, prosecutors said Friday.
 Police seized approximately 1,500 bottles from a closet at Juanette Cullum’s home in Brooklyn, the Queens County district attorney said.
 Cullum, 48, is accused of stealing hundreds of mini bar bottles over a three-year period.
 Cullum worked for a company contracted by American Airlines to clean their aircraft at Terminal 8.
 Port Authority Police, acting on a tip, visited Cullum’s home and found the closet full of mini bar bottles.
 Cullum was awaiting arraignment Friday on charges of grand larceny and criminal possession of stolen property.
 Her attorney could not be reached.
 She faces up to 7 years in prison if convicted.
-By AMNY.COM Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By AMNY.COM Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.